Italy cancels Venice Carnival amid coronavirus crisis, third person dies | DW | 23.02.2020

 The last two days of events at the Venice Carnival were canceled on Sunday due to the coronavirus outbreak in northern Italy, the President of the Veneto Region Luca Zaia announced.

-The news came as a third person died from the virus on the peninsular, a regional official said, as the government struggled to contain an outbreak of the illness in the north of the country with more than 130 cases reported since Friday.
+The news came as a third person died from the virus on the peninsular as the government struggled to contain an outbreak of the illness in the north of the country, with more than 130 cases reported since Friday.

 The regional councilor of Lombardy, Giulio Gallera, said the victim was an elderly woman from the town of Crema, east of